openmobilityfoundation/mobility-data-specification/README.md

 * The [`agency`][agency] API endpoints are intended to be implemented by regulatory agencies and consumed by mobility providers.
 Providers query the Agency API when events (such as a trip start or vehicle status change) occur in their systems.
 It was first released in April 2019.
 Development takes place under the guidance of the OMF's City Services Working Group.

 * The [`policy`][policy] API endpoints are intended to be implemented by regulatory agencies and consumed by mobility providers.
 Providers query the Policy API to get information about local rules that may affect the operation of their mobility service or which may be used to determine compliance.
+It was first released in November 2019.
+Development takes place under the guidance of the OMF's City Services Working Group.

 MDS is designed to be a modular kit-of-parts.
 Regulatory agencies can use the components of the API that are appropriate for their needs.
 An agency may choose to use only `agency`, `provider`, or `policy`.
 Or they may select specific elements (endpoints) from each to help them implement their goals.